geoffpatton/dsci-521-project/README.md

 3. From the browser run all cells

 > To run from server, jupyter must be installed: `pip install -U jupyter`

-### Code Overview
-Our jupyter notebooks are designed to read the candlestick stock information for CMCSA from the .csv file and will predict the 'close' stock price for the past/future and provide a comparative analysis of the actual stock price versus the price predicted by the model.
-The implementation will also plot the graphs between actual/predicted/future 'close' price for comparison.